o3de/o3de.org/content/docs/user-guide/components/reference/atom/hdr-color-grading.md

 toc: true
 ---

 The **HDR Color Grading** component is a post-process effect that enables users to color grade scenes to match a desired look and feel.
-This component uses a shader behind the scenes to perform the color grading logic on each frame's pixel.x
+This component uses a shader behind the scenes to perform the color grading logic on each frame's pixel.

 To reduce compute time:
 1. Generate a look-up texture (LUT) from the current color grading settings by clicking the **Generate LUT** button on the component.